Ayumi-Smith/appointments-etl-pipeline/README.md

 - This helps to ensure that only new files are processed every time the DAG is triggered.
 - For easy inspecting of potential failures - a status is being assigned to each file and written to the helper table.
-- For local runs I used webhook.site as a dummy notification endpoint - it requires no credentials and makes it easy to verify that the DAG sends alerts.
+- For local runs webhook.site used as a dummy notification endpoint - it requires no credentials and makes it easy to verify that the DAG sends alerts.

 ## What can go wrong